s3xyoda/cs151-tracking/README.md

 ``livingGhostPositionDistributions``

 A list of `DiscreteDistribution` objects representing the position belief distributions for each of the ghosts that are still uncaptured.

+``elapseTime`` function in the `ParticleFilter` class in `inference.py`.

+This function should construct a new list of particles that corresponds to each existing particle in `self.particles` advancing a time step, and then assign this new list back to `self.particles`.
+You should be able to track ghosts nearly as effectively as with exact inference.

 ### <a name="Submission"></a>Submission